 Merritt M. Jensen, PhD Merritt M. Jensen, PhD, is a pediatric psychologist in the Department of Child and Adolescent Psychiatry and Behavioral Sciences and the Division of Urology at CHOP.
 Locations: Main Campus; Specialty Care & Surgery Center, Bucks County; Specialty Care & Surgery Center, King of Prussia Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Background Merritt M. Jensen, PhD, is a pediatric psychologist with the Division of Urology at The Children’s Hospital of Philadelphia where her expertise expands the comprehensive care available to medical and surgical patients treated by the Division.
 Dr. Jensen completed her doctoral training at The University of Miami (2002), her neuropsychology and pediatric psychology internship and pediatric psychology post-doctoral fellowship training at CHOP.
 She worked as a staff psychologist within the Division of Oncology at Children’s Hospital prior to joining the Division of Urology.
 Dr. Jensen supports Urology’s DOVE Center for Voiding and Bladder Function, which is among the largest, most comprehensive clinics in the U.S. devoted to pediatric bladder and urinary tract dysfunction.
 She is skilled in conducting clinical assessments and providing developmentally appropriate, behaviorally-based interventions tailored to the needs of each child and family.
 Identifying and addressing barriers to treatment and adherence to care plans is also essential to successfully addressing a spectrum of voiding problems including daytime wetting, toilet training challenges, enuresis/encopresis, recurrent UTIs, and bedwetting.
 In her role with the Division, Dr. Jensen also support patients cared for by the Disorders of Sex Development (DSD) Program.
 In addition, she plays an integral role in the comprehensive care provided for patients with neurogenic bladder and those who have undergone surgical reconstruction or other treatments for conditions such as bladder exstrophy, epispadias and more.
 From initial adjustment to a chronic diagnosis, to adherence to medical regimens and the promotion of gradually increased patient self-care and eventual independence, Dr. Jensen provides developmentally appropriate guidance and support for both patient and family.
 Exploring the impact of chronic medical conditions on peer relations and social development in a developmentally appropriate way is also an essential service incorporated into the care provided to patients treated by the Division of Urology.
 Dr. Jensen will see patients at The Children’s Hospital of Philadelphia's Main Campus as well as the CHOP Care Network locations in Bucks County and King of Prussia.
 To make an appointment with Dr. Jensen, please call 215-590-2754.
 Dr. Jensen is available to help facilitate referrals to outside mental health professionals to address academic, emotional and social concerns that reach beyond your child’s medical condition.
-Education and Training InternshipPre-doctoral Internship in Neuropsychology and Pediatric Psychology - The Children's Hospital of Philadelphia, Philadelphia, PA FellowshipPost-doctoral Fellowship in Pediatric Psychology - Division of Oncology, The Children's Hospital of Philadelphia, Philadelphia, PA Undergraduate DegreeBA in Psychology - Seattle University, Seattle, WA Graduate DegreeMS in Pediatric Health Clinical Psychology - University of Miami, Miami, FL PhD in Pediatric Health Clinical Psychology - University of Miami, Miami, FL Titles and Academic Titles Psychologist Departments and Services Child and Adolescent Psychiatry and Behavioral Sciences Division of UrologyPsychology ServicesUrology Transitional Care Program Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Education and Training InternshipPre-doctoral Internship in Neuropsychology and Pediatric Psychology - The Children's Hospital of Philadelphia, Philadelphia, PA FellowshipPost-doctoral Fellowship in Pediatric Psychology - Division of Oncology, The Children's Hospital of Philadelphia, Philadelphia, PA Undergraduate DegreeBA in Psychology - Seattle University, Seattle, WA Graduate DegreeMS in Pediatric Health Clinical Psychology - University of Miami, Miami, FL PhD in Pediatric Health Clinical Psychology - University of Miami, Miami, FL Titles and Academic Titles Psychologist Departments and Services Child and Adolescent Psychiatry and Behavioral Sciences Division of UrologyPsychology ServicesUrology Transitional Care Program Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.